druttka/git-well/cli-vs-graphical.md

 ## Staging changes, fetching, pushing, etc.

 Here, I still **personally** prefer the command line.
 Much of this comes from habit, but there's also much to be said for the flexibility, control, and power.
+Dropping back to the command line to stage changes, commit, fetch, reset, push, etc. eliminates an opaque level of abstraction that sits between me and git - a process which might interact with git in a way which does not align to my expectations.

-I use [VS Code](https://code.visualstudio.com/) quite a bit these days, and the git tooling truly has come extremely far compared to what I remember from earlier Visual Studio releases.
+To wit, I use [VS Code](https://code.visualstudio.com/) quite a bit these days, and the git tooling truly has come extremely far compared to what I remember from earlier Visual Studio releases.
 However, which of these, if any, will *only* fetch?
 And what exactly is included in a "Sync"?

 ![VS Code Git UI](./images/vs-code-git-ui.jpg)

-Dropping back to the command line to stage changes, commit, fetch, reset, push, etc. eliminates this opaque process sitting between me and git - a process which might interact with git in a way which does not align to my expectations.

 That said, if your project and team are using a "happy path" workflow and the graphical tools aren't causing problems, I can absolutely understand how they can keep people focused on their work instead of remembering git syntax.